leodamasceno/ping2me/README.md

 kubectl create -f kubernetes/service-api.yaml kubectl create -f kubernetes/service-ui.yaml
 ```
-The *Crawler* does not need to be exposed since it is a background service.
+The *Crawler* does not need to be exposed since it is a background service.<br>
 Create ingresses for the *API* and the *UI*, but make sure to edit the files to change the host.
 For instance, if you want to create DNS entries like *status.yourcompany.com* and *api.yourcompany.com*, specify them in the ingresses to make both components accessible.
 Check the example below:
 ```
 apiVersion: networking.k8s.io/v1beta1